katungi/vue-nwjs-hours-tracking/README.md

    * `tests/unit/setup.js`
    * `tests/unit/components/__snapshots__/HelloWorld.test.js.snap`
    * `.browserslistrc`
+1. Update the version numbers at the top of the README
 1. Bump the version number, and all the npm scripts that reference the version number
 1. Run `npm run regression` after updating dependencies or other major changes to verify builds still work correctly
 >>>>>>> 9aa0b10...
 Markdown formatting